peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Customization

-It’s no secret that component-based design systems improve user experience by increasing visual consistency.
+It’s no secret that component-based design systems improve user experience by increasing visual and functional consistency.
 That being said, consumers often want to customize the appearance of components and it can be difficult to reconcile these two opposing ideas.

-Should a component enforce visual consistency by restricting access to its template and styles, or is it the role of humans within the organization to police visual consistency?
+Should a component enforce visual consistency by restricting access to its template and styles, or is it the role of people in the organization to ensure visual consistency?

 If customization is supported, to what degree should a component allow the consumer to override its appearance?
 Should a component allow its internal elements to be styled directly or limit the consumer to choosing a predefined theme (i.e. light, dark)?
 Should a component allow any part of its template to be customized?